 With the growth of international arbitration in investment and contractual dispute resolution in East Africa, the question then is how ready are regional arbitrators, practitioners and arbitration centres to take on the challenge?
 East Africa has developed international arbitration centres in Mauritius (LCIA- MIAC), Rwanda (KIAC) and Kenya (NCIA).
 There is a growing clamour for inclusion of African practitioners in international arbitration and in having administration and seats of arbitration in Africa.
 Is the region ready to competitively participate in international arbitration?

-It is in our efforts to prepare East Africa to competitively participate in International Arbitration that East Africa International Arbitration Conference was launched seven years ago.
+It is in our efforts to prepare East Africa to competitively participate in International Arbitration that East Africa International Arbitration Conference was launched ten years ago.

 EAIAC’s primary focus was to promote the development of international arbitration practice in our region, bringing together private sector, investment community, regional and international arbitrators, legal practitioners to share best practice, network and forge business relations.
-And in seven years we have brought the Gospel of Arbitration to Addis Ababa, Nairobi, Dar -es Salaam, Kampala, Kigali.
+And in ten years we have brought the Gospel of Arbitration to Addis Ababa, Nairobi, Dar -es Salaam, Kampala, Kigali and Zanzibar.
 We are humbled to be recognised in the region by key stakeholder legal institutions as a credible platform for practitioners in East Africa.

 The committee members offer technical support and advisory to GBS Africa as regards agenda, speakers and general objective of the conference.